86challenge/rules/rules.typ

         [6th], [2],
         [7th+], [1],
       )
-    + Separate points tallies are used to track championship standings and tire contingency:
+    + Separate points tallies are used to track Championship Standings and Tire Contingency points:
       #table(
         columns: 2,
         align: (left, left),